ilqvya/random/README.md

 Random::shuffle( array )
 ```
 ### Custom distribution
-Return result from operator() of a distribution with internal random engine of the Random class
+Return result from operator() of a distribution with internal random engine argument
 * Template argument
 ```cpp
 // 1.f and 2.f will be forwarded to std::gamma_distribution constructor